Companies fail for many reasons – but when you look closely, there are patterns.

 In the case of Ilec Ltd, the accounts show that although the profits were shrinking, the shareholders withdrew dividends that exceeded profits: a big red flag.

 Our experts continually update data points, allowing you to avoid companies that don’t meet your criteria and set safe credit limits for the companies that do.
-To find out more about how Red Flag Alert can help your business, contact us today for a free consultation.
+To find out more about Red Flag Alert's company credit checking solution, book a demo today.